 The EBSCOHost Database features a nearly a dozen focus areas within its resources.
 These include MasterFile Premier, Health Source--Nursing/Academic Edition; Primary Search; ERIC; Academic Search Elite; Business Source Elite; Vocational and Career Collection; TOPICSearch; Funk & Wagnalls New World Encyclopedia; Regional Business News and Health Source--Consumer Edition.
 Check with the library staff for the user ID/Password to access the database 24/7/365 from your home, laptop or smartphone.
 Contact library staff to obtain the user ID/Password.

 Bored?
-Check out the many board games available @ the library
+Check out the many board games and video games available @ the library

 In addition to great books, magazines, newspapers, DVDs, online databases, e-books and audio books, the library has jigsaw puzzles, children's puzzles, toys, craft materials, and a collection of board games for patrons to play at the library.
 Come check out the library -- where there is something for everyone !